Complaining to the Local Government Ombudsman LGO

 Do I need to make a complaint to the local authority first?

+Yes you do.
+The local authority must be given the opportunity to address any complaint first and if you are dissatisfied with their final decision you can then request that the Ombudsman reconsider the response.
 Only in exceptional cases will the Ombudsman consider a complaint that has not first been through the local authorities complaints procedure.
 In fact, since the new regulations took effect in 2014 the Ombudsman has rejected two-thirds of the complaints received for this very reason.

 Can the Ombudsman refuse to consider a complaint?

 The law (Local Government Act 1974) says there are some things the Ombudsman cannot investigate such as where someone has used a ‘right of appeal’ or a court has made a decision.
 The Ombudsman usually expects people to use any independent right of appeal such as against the issue of a PCN either to London Tribunals, or the Traffic Penalty Tribunal (TPT) who may consider parking and moving traffic offence appeals.
 If the complaint concerns a PCN and where notices had gone to a previous address, a right of appeal exists through the Traffic Enforcement Centre.

 Are Ombudsman’s decisions made public?

 Yes they are.
 Since 2013 the LGO publishes decision statements on all complaints received.
 The information will not name the complainant.
 Decision statements are published 3 months after the date of the final decision and can be viewed under the Digest of Cases section of the LGO website.
 Viewing of previous Decision statements can be very helpful in deciding whether or not a complaint is suitable to take to the Local Government Ombudsman.

 Can I appeal a Local Government Ombudsman decision?